Fix 'npm install failed for openclaw@latest' and Other Install Errors

 npm install failures: ENOENT spawn git

-You run npm install -g openclaw and it crashes with:
+You run npm install -g openclaw and immediately hit:

 Install git first.